RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

-Figuring out how to mix and master live instruments took longer, but it was still a relatively easy learning curve.
+Figuring out how to mix live instruments took longer, but it was still a relatively easy learning curve.
 The ease of use is one of the main factors contributing to the popularity of Ableton Live among musicians.

 If you search for the best DAWs of 2023, Ableton Live is often in the top two or three selections and frequently number one.
 However, these can be subjective ratings, and I am a bit biased as I have exclusively used Ableton for so long.

 Ableton is frequently listed as an excellent DAW for live music production, but it still does an excellent job facilitating mixing and mastering needs.
 However, I have read that it may not have as robust audio editing options as some other DAWs on the market.

 In a previous article about Ableton’s ease of learning and usage, I mentioned that it is often listed as one of the easiest DAWS to learn, which of course, contributes to how long it takes to learn.
 Let’s break apart some factors that will dictate how long it will take to learn Ableton.